ReynkeDeVos/handouts/handout_learning.md

 **Important Time Limit & Help Process:**

 - **NEVER stay stuck on one problem for more than 1 hour of focused time.**
-- After 1 hour, ask your colleagues for help.
+- After 30 minutes, ask your colleagues for help.
 Collaborative learning enhances understanding.
 Clearly explain the problem and your attempts.
-- If seeking help from colleagues doesn't resolve it within roughly another hour, ask your instructor or use the dedicated Slack channel (`#_questions/_fragen`).
+- If seeking help from colleagues doesn't resolve it within roughly another half hour, ask your instructor or use the dedicated Slack channel (`#_questions/_questions`).
 Moving forward is key!

 ## 4. Manage Your Time & Avoid Pitfalls